dokutan/bf-codegen/constants/README.md

 See also: https://esolangs.org/wiki/Brainfuck_constants

+## csv-to-lua.sh
+Convert inc2.csv to inc2-factors.lua and inc2-2.csv to inc2-2-factors.lua for use with fnl2bf.

 ## inc2.jl
 Searches for programs that increment/decrement a single cell using a loop and a second cell with a known arbitrary value as a loop counter.